mundimark/awesome-markdown-alternatives/README.md

 A collection of awesome light-weight markup markdown alternatives

+> ![NOTE]
+>  For improved markdown markups
+>  that try to square the circle by (i) trying to keep the good parts of markdown, (ii) dropping the ugly parts and
+>   (iii) adding the missing parts - see the [awesome markdown & beyond page](https://github.com/mundimark/awesome-markdown).
+>   highlights incl.
+Djot, Versadoc, Texti (Text w/ Instructions), Carve, & More

 ## Wikipedia Wikitext / Wikicode

 - [Wikitext](http://en.wikipedia.org/wiki/Help:Wiki_markup) - wiki markup used by Wikipedia and friends